1. Practice Experience Program – Specialist Stream Supervision Policy

 - Supervision/supervised practice means supervision in line with the principles of supervision and supervised practice, based upon the prescribed Medical Board of Australia Guidelines – Supervised Practice of International Medical Graduates.

 - Workplace Based Assessment (WBA) provides a framework for evaluating a doctor’s performance and progress in those areas of practice best assessed in the context of the workplace.
-The aim is to provide evidence that the SIMG is competent for unsupervised practice in Australia.
-The WBA program will include MSF, clinical assessment, a learning unit reflection task, and supervisor reports.
+The aim is to support development, providing feedback on progress and identifying areas of difficulty.
+The emphasis is on assessment for learning.
+The WBA will include MSF, a clinical assessment visit, a self-reflection task, and supervisor reports.

 5. General principles